 The Palestine Red Crescent Society and Mexican Red Cross operate hospitals and ambulances.

 The Norwegian and Italian Red Cross conduct search and rescue operations.

 The Kenyan, Russian and Viet Nam Red Cross provide care and support to people living with HIV/AIDS.

 The International Federation of Red Cross and Red Crescent Societies - Humanitarian Services in Peacetime

 Founded in 1919, the International Federation (IFRC) is the coalition of individual Red Cross and Red Crescent national societies that coordinates peacetime humanitarian relief efforts throughout the world.

-Currently, the IFRC is comprised of 187 national Red Cross/Red Crescent societies, a Secretariat in Geneva and more than 60 delegations strategically located to support activities around the world.
+Currently, the IFRC is comprised of 191 national Red Cross or Red Crescent societies, a Secretariat in Geneva and delegations strategically located to support activities around the world.

 The International Federation works to alleviate suffering through a range of activities, such as: